 Like a Traditional Salsa

-This Mexican pico de gallo has the perfect sweet pineapple and spicy jalapeno flavors, which makes it a great choice to be served as a salsa to go with any of your party foods or to serve as an appetizer.
+This Mexican Pico de Gallo has the perfect sweet pineapple and spicy jalapeno flavors, which makes it a great choice to be served as a salsa to go with any of your party foods or to serve as an appetizer.

 With Mexican Food

+This Pico de Gallo is the perfect accompaniment to practically any Mexican recipe you’re trying out.
 You can team up this chunky salsa with your fish tacos, or on top of chicken that’s been grilled or baked.

-FAQs
+Recipe FAQs

 This salsa is usually made using a whole pineapple, but you can also choose to use a pre-cut pineapple to cut down the prep time.
 You’ll need about 1 ½ cups of diced pineapple for this recipe.